 Although matches got restricted to a great deal because of the dawn of the PG Era, the excitement didn’t decrease at all.
 The rise of promising names such as John Cena, Edge, Chris Jericho, Batista, and JBL saw a new day dawn on the company.

 The exciting feuds between John Cena and Edge, the continued dominance of The Undertaker, and the prominence of Shawn Michaels and Triple H set the tone for many WrestleMania storylines.

 Bobby Lashley and ECW also took the main event by storm and built a big name for themselves during their time.
 Superstars like the Hardy Boys Jeff and Matt earned a high flying, risk-taking reputation that made fans forget what they were missing out on.

-WWE Hall of Famer and legend Ric Flair also fought his final match at WrestleMania in 2008.
+WWE Hall of Famer and legend Ric Flair also fought his last match at WrestleMania in 2008.
 He lost to Shawn Michaels in one of the most emotional matches of all time.

-The 25th Anniversary Show of WrestleMania in 2010 featured the main event of Shawn Michaels vs The Undertaker.
+The 25th Anniversary Show of WrestleMania in 2010 featured Shawn Michaels vs The Undertaker.
 Michaels attempted to break the legendary streak of The Undertaker but dramatically failed in both of his attempts, first at WrestleMania 25 and in the following year as well.

-Over the last decade, WrestleMania saw some of the most shocking moments in WWE History.
-The Undertaker’s legendary streak came to an end against Brock Lesnar at WrestleMania XXX, The Rock returned twice to face John Cena in an era vs era battle.
+Over the last decade, WrestleMania saw some shocking moments in WWE History.
+The Undertaker’s legendary streak ended against Brock Lesnar at WrestleMania XXX, The Rock returned twice to face John Cena in an era vs era battle.
 The list goes on.